 Katmai Oncology Group has provided medical oncology care to the people of Alaska since 1973.
 Within the practice are physicians, nurse practitioners, registered nurses, and medical assistants, a laboratory technician and other medical and business support staff.
 They provide care in both Anchorage and Soldotna.

 St. Joseph Regional Medical Center is the largest full-service medical center between Boise and Spokane, with more than 120 board-certified physicians and providers, active in primary care and specialty practice.
 Its medical group collective of 56 providers represents 19 specialties, from primary and family practice, to breast imaging, oncology and cardiology.
-St. Joseph’s Cancer Center and Blood Institute is the only accredited community cancer center in their region.
 The center's comprehensive cancer program includes medical oncology, surgical oncology and radiation oncology.

 Anchored by four medical centers and over 70 locations across Hawai‘i, Hawai‘i Pacific Health is one of the state's largest health care providers and is partnered with the University of Hawai‘i Cancer Center as a member of the Hawai‘i Cancer Consortium.Their highly trained multidisciplinary team of physicians, nurses and other health professionals are committed to providing top-quality and well-coordinated cancer care for adults and children.